 Best RC: 1989 Ken Griffey Jr. Upper Deck Star Rookie #1 (Buy on Bay)

-Heading towards the end of the decade with this 1989 set, advances in technology saw high-quality card stock, and anti-counterfeiting holograms for the first time.
-This also led to a high price point of $1 per pack, cementing this Upper Deck release as a revolutionary option.
+Heading towards the end of the decade with this 1989 set, advances in technology saw high-quality card stock and anti-counterfeiting holograms for the first time.
+This also led to a price of $1 per pack, cementing this Upper Deck release as a revolutionary option.

-By far one of the most iconic cards in modern sports and a childhood memory for many in the hobby, the image of Griffey Jr. beaming towards the camera is hard to match.
+Randy Johnson, John Smoltz, and Gary Sheffield are three RCs from the set.
+Still, the undeniable star is Ken Griffey Jr. This card makes our shortlist for the best long-term baseball card investments, helped in no small part due to the player being one of the best center fielders in professional baseball history.
+By far one of the most iconic cards in modern sports and a childhood memory for many in the hobby, the image of Griffey Jr. beaming toward the camera is hard to match.

 2. 1987 Topps Baseball (Buy on eBay)